sifra denissayunáyin dišúa‘ nebiya

 4They decided to mock him first.
 They made a rough crown of thorns, and pressed it down on his head; its thorns pierced his scalp and his forehead, and the blood ran down his face.
 5They put a scarlet military cloak on his shoulders, as if it were a royal mantle of purple, and gave him a stiff, thick reed to hold in his hand, as if it were a sceptre.

 6Then one of them struck him with such force that he cut his eye.
 He recoiled and sat against the flogging pillar.
 The soldiers spat upon him and kicked him.
-7They bowed before him and mocked him saying, “Hail, king of the Jews!”
+7They knelt and bowed before him, and mocked him saying, “Hail, king of the Jews!”

 8One of them said, “Never again will you give orders for soldiers or citizens of Rome to be killed!”
 And he struck him full across the jaw.
 9Yeshua` held his jaw and said, “I have never given orders for anyone to be killed.
 Where is the justice in this?”